Category Archives: Arkansas

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been precisely checked, or an item that is being separated, will call for a study to find the new corners and lot lines in Arkansas, which should be completely noted so they will never ever become lost.
+Land that has never been specifically checked, or a piece that is being divided, will certainly call for a survey to locate the new edges and also lot lines in Arkansas, which need to be permanently noted so they will certainly never end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.